Breezedude/breezedudeGS/README.md

 If you miss some features let me know.

 ## Installing Using WebFlasher (recommended)
-Visit [Breezedude Web Installer](https://install.breezedude.de/), connect your Heltec Wirless Stick V3 and write the firmware.
+Visit [Breezedude Web Installer](https://install.breezedude.de/) (requires [WebSerial compatible](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API#browser_compatibility) browser), connect your Heltec Wirless Stick V3 and write the firmware.
 Continue with Configuration.
 Check Console/Log if its not working out of the box.

 ## 🎚️ Configuration
 - Flash device and connect to WiFi AP `BD-Groundstation` default password is `configureme`
-- Follow captive portal or open `192.168.4.1`
+- Follow captive portal or open [192.168.4.1](http://192.168.4.1) if you get not directed automatically
 - Set up your values for WiFi, name and position
-- If everything is set up correctly, enable sending data to OGN by filling `aprs.glidernet.org` in APRS Server.
+- If everything is set up correctly, enable sending data to OGN by enableing the checkbox and filling `aprs.glidernet.org` in APRS Server.
 Port is 14580

 If something went wrong, you can reset to factory config by pressing and holding user button *shortly after* pressing Reset button.
+It will be confirmed by a short blink of the white onboard LED.
 If pressing user button while pressing reset button you will enter esp download mode.

+For debugging you may connect to your device using [Breezedude Web Installer](https://install.breezedude.de/) and open the console by clicking `Logs & Console`

 ## ↗ Updating
 ### Using Web Update (recommended)